CasperStormHansen/Logic-editor/README.md

 The modification of `ruleSelections` (in this and the other cases) is done by the function `lineSelection`.
 When it has done that (and perhaps changed which buttons are active), it calls `ruleVariableUpdate`.

-This function, which accounts for around a third of the JavaScript code, is responsible for changing the values of several variables that correspond to the variables in a textbook statement of the inference rules.
+This function, which accounts for a significant part of the JavaScript code, is responsible for changing the values of several variables that correspond to the variables in a textbook statement of the inference rules.
 They are as follows:

 - `p`, `q`, `r`: variables of formulas
 - `g`, `h`, `i`, `j`, `k`, `m`: variables for line numbers